vande012/lead-router/README.md

 - **FEED ID** - Used for Dealer ID routing
 - **ADF Email** - Email for ADF/XML notifications
 - **Text Email** - Email for Text notifications
+- **CHANGEME** - If Changeme is to be used, it MUST be formatted as CHANGEME@CHANGEME.COM for WP validation.

 ### Step 2: Run the Script
 ```bash